Synchromysticism

 blinded in Brisbane:-)

-Overall I found the movie interesting and more so now after reading "the true story" behind it.
+Overall, I found the movie interesting and more so now after reading "the true story" behind it.

-'Blinded by the Light' after writing my post about listening to Rupert Shelldrake on Bernie Beitman's podcast -
+I found it interesting how I stumbled into watching 'Blinded by the Light' after writing my post about listening to Rupert Shelldrake on Bernie Beitman's podcast -

 Morphic Resonance, Coincidence, Science And Spirituality?